-The Organization maintains a \$513,700 mortgage note with the City of Orlando, dated March 15, 2018.
-The loan is made through the federal Community Development Block Grant and does not accrue interest.
-The note matures with forgiveness of all principal on September 30, 2024, subject to full compliance with restrictive use and other covenants under the CDBG agreement.
-The mortgage loan was used to purchase commercial land and building in Orlando, Florida.
+The Organization maintained a \$513,700 mortgage note with the City of Orlando, dated March 15, 2018 and secured by real property in Orange County.
+The loan was made through the federal Community Development Block Grant (CDBG) and did not accrue interest.
+During the fiscal year this note matured and was forgiven in its entirety by the City of Orlando.